-Speech/Voice therapy expenses are reimbursable if rendered for developmental delay or is restorative or rehabilatory in nature.
+Speech/Voice therapy expenses are reimbursable if rendered for developmental delay or are restorative or rehabilitory in nature.

 SPORTS ORTHOTICS

 Expenses paid for sports orthotics are reimbursable.

 Note: Expenses must be accompanied by a doctor's certification indicating the specific medical disorder, the specific treatment needed, and how this treatment will alleviate the medical condition.